Julius Elias

 Julius Elias (12 July 1861 – 2 July 1927) was a German art historian, literary historian and translator.

 He was born in Hoya and died in Berlin. his parents were Louis Juda Elias and Helene Elias.
 He was a lecturer in art history at the Technische Hochschule Charlottenburg, and also an art collector.
 As an art critic he favored Impressionism.
 In literature, he is among other known as a co-publisher of German translations of Henrik Ibsen (14 volumes, 1898-1909) and Bjørnstjerne Bjørnson (4 volumes, 1911).

-Elias married Julie Levy, a successful author, in 1888.
+Elias married Juliane (Julie) Levy, a successful author, in 1888.

-With his wife, Juliane (Julie), Elias had a son, Ludwig Elias (1891–1942 also known as Dr. Karl Ludwig Elias), who was murdered by the Nazis at Auschwitz.
+With his wife Julie, Elias had a son, Ludwig Elias (1891–1942 also known as Karl Ludwig Elias), who was murdered by the Nazis at Auschwitz.

 Art collector

 Among the paintings in Elias' collection was Monet's Garden at Giverny, which Galerie Aktuaryus sold to the Emil Georg Bührle in 1941 (inv 72).